-(Output voltage)/(Input voltage) attenuates by a factor of
+Output voltage)/(Input voltage) attenuates by a factor of

-To understand this let us consider figure 1 which shows the voltage gain of a circuit over a wide range of frequency.
+To understand this let us consider figure 1 which shows the voltage gain of a circuit over a wide range of frequencies.
 We can express the gain of the circuit in decibel as:

 Initially, when the :